jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 2. Make sure to run
    ``./bin/python setup.py develop --upgrade && ./bin/gmg dbupdate``

+(NOTE: earlier versions of the 0.7.0 release instructions left out the ``git submodule init`` step!
+If you did an upgrade earlier based on these instructions and your theme looks weirdly aligned, try running the following:)

+  ``git submodule init && git submodule update``

 That's it, probably!
 If you run into problems, don't hesitate to `contact us <http://mediagoblin.org/pages/join.html>`_ (IRC is often best).